 With so many choices now available, the hard part is determining which of the premium credit cards is right for you.
 This guide is designed to make it easy to compare the many premium card options available today and pick the perfect card or cards for you and your travel goals.

 First, What is a “Premium Credit Card?”

 For the purposes of this guide, a premium card is defined as one that charges an annual fee of $450 or more.
 Typically, these cards offer a bundle of benefits (more on that later) and the ability to offset the annual fee with one or more statement credits.
-For instance, the $450 Chase Sapphire Reserve offers a generous $300 travel credit that, for most cardholders, is easy to redeem when spending on everything from airfare to Uber rides.
-Consequently, the annual net cost of this card is actually $150 for most cardholders.
+For instance, the $550 Chase Sapphire Reserve offers a generous $300 travel credit that, for most cardholders, is easy to redeem when spending on everything from airfare to Uber rides.
+Consequently, the annual net cost of this card is actually $250 for most cardholders.
 This fee can be further reduced by taking advantage of the newly announced $120 credit for deliveries on DoorDash.